StatesideCash/go-ircserver/README.md

 # go-ircserver
 A simple IRC server written in Go.
-I am making a simple IRC server to practice Go.
-This is mainly just for fun.
-I am making it according to RFC1459 (https://tools.ietf.org/html/rfc1459)
+Mainly for practice, I wanted to make a server to practice various features of the Go language.
+This server will follow the specs outlined in RFC 1459 (https://tools.ietf.org/html/rfc1459)

+# Done

 # TODO
 - SSL sockets